iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 Note that `getString` returns `undefined` for "landscapePro/shrubDbs" because our dictionary didn't provide a value for it.
 The overload of that function (and similar functions like [Settings.getBoolean]($backend) and [Settings.getObject]($backend)) allows you to specify a default value to use if the value is not defined.

-Any number of dictionaries can be added to [[Workspace.settings]].
+Any number of dictionaries can be added to [Workspace.settings]($backend).
 Let's add another one:

 ```ts
 [[include:WorkspaceExamples.AddSecondDictionary]]